 And even if you don’t click it, in fine print it says you have automatically agreed to the terms by buying a card or checking your balance.

 Because of the unusual nature of these reverse ATM machines, and their location inside a private venue, the CFPB declined our request to confirm that the agency’s prepaid card rule actually applies in a case like this (although it probably does).
+And one of the most important provisions of that law prohibits card issuers from imposing a dormancy fee until the card has not been used for at least a year.
+Remember, this card charges a fee after just 92 days.
 Strike three.

 So, we struck out in getting the full inside story about these cards.
 But, if you have used one of these machines at stadiums around the country, please tell us your experience in the comments below, and include if fees were disclosed to you prior to purchase.